suewsu875/colab-pdf/README.md

 from colab_pdf import colab_pdf
 colab_pdf('example-assignment.ipynb',notebookpath="/content/drive/MyDrive/")
 ```
-Enter the the full file name as shown above, within quotes.
+Enter the the full file name as shown above, within quotes as well as check the notebookpath.
 The pdf will be saved on your Google Drive.

-in the first cell/last cell of the notebook.
+run the code in the first cell/last cell of the notebook when you are ready to convert to pdf.
 ___

 #### Google Drive Access